S-Zorro/Image-Segmentaion-Pytorch-Tutorial/README.md

 # Image-Segmentaion-Pytorch-Tutorial
-Introductory notebook to familiarize newcomers with the concepts of Image Segmentation.
-This notebook primarily focuses on Semantic Segmentation using a U-Net in Pytorch.
+This tutorial serves as an introductory notebook designed to acquaint individuals with the fundamental concepts of Image Segmentation.
+The primary emphasis of this notebook is on Semantic Segmentation, employing a U-Net architecture implemented in PyTorch.
+Through this tutorial, newcomers will gain insights into the intricacies of Semantic Segmentation, specifically utilizing the U-Net model within the PyTorch framework.